d-voorhees/dvoorhees.github.io/_posts/2024-12-02-hosting-a-blog-or-developer-portfolio-for-free-on-github-pages.md

 ---
 date: 2024-12-02
 layout: post
 title: "The benefits of hosting a blog or developer portfolio on GitHub Pages, and how can you do it"
-introduction: "Using Jekyll and markdown, you can host your blog or developer portfolio on GitHub pages." seo\_title: "How to host a blog for free on GitHub" seo\_description: "Using Jekyll and markdown, you can host your blog on GitHub pages." seo\_image: "/assets/images/blog-post-image.jpg"
+introduction: "Using Jekyll and markdown, you can host your blog or developer portfolio on GitHub pages."
+seo_title: "How to host a blog for free on GitHub"
+seo_description: "Using Jekyll and markdown, you can host your blog on GitHub pages."
 categories: [github, jekyll, "developer portfolios"]
 ---

 # Free Hosting on GitHub: Putting your code blog up on GitHub Pages

 For developers seeking a reliable and cost-effective hosting solution for their personal portfolio or writings, GitHub Pages is an excellent choice.
 Not only does it offer free hosting with generous bandwidth, but it also integrates seamlessly with Git's version control system, making it easy to manage and deploy your content.

 GitHub Pages works like a publishing system built on Git's version control.
 GitHub Pages handles server maintenance and updates.
 Push your changes to Git, and your content deploys automatically with SSL certificates and optimized performance.
 The security is airtight because it's simple: static content means no databases to inject or server-side code to exploit.
 It's pure content delivery.